How to Get ISO 27001 Certified: A Practical Starting Guide

 Treat each wave as an experiment.
 Where guides work and tickets fall, scale the pattern to other regions or teams.
 Where they fail, look again at the process or configuration rather than simply adding more instructions.

-Over time, you can present a clear story: “Across our top five workflows, we converted 40% of repetitive Level 1 tickets into in‑app guidance, cut handling time by 20–30%, and reduced the number of overlapping tools in those journeys by a third.”
-That is a compelling argument when you need support for continued investment in both a DAP and SaaS rationalisation.
+Over time, you can present a clear story to stakeholders: targeted in-app guidance on your highest-volume workflows reduces repetitive Level 1 tickets, cuts average handling time, and narrows the number of overlapping tools in those journeys.
+That is a compelling argument when you need continued investment in both a DAP and SaaS rationalisation.

-In short, SaaS sprawl and rising support tickets are closely linked.
+SaaS sprawl and rising support tickets are closely linked.
 It is difficult to reduce one without addressing the other.
 When employees have to navigate too many tools and unclear processes, questions and errors naturally increase.
 Combining SaaS governance with a digital adoption layer helps solve this problem in a practical way.
-Instead of relying only on training or documentation, organisations can guide users directly inside the tools they use every day.
-This makes it easier for employees to follow the right process at the right moment.
+Instead of relying only on training or documentation, organisations can guide users directly inside the tools they use every day -- making it easier to follow the right process at the right moment.

 SaaS sprawl creates overlapping tools, inconsistent processes, and fragmented user experiences.
 People get confused about which tool or path to use and log tickets for help.
 Each extra application adds configuration quirks and edge cases that surface as "how do I…?" requests.